The latest update for this article was written by Lindsay Podolak.

 Location: 1160 Summit Lane, Mountainside

 Details: Enjoy the stable’s 26 miles of bridle paths that weave through Watchung Reservation, a 2,000-acre forest preserve.
 The complex’s main barn houses nearly 100 county and privately-owned horses.
 Groups of 10 to 15 people can schedule a one-hour barn tour with a stable instructor.
-You’ll tour the facility and learn to properly care for horses, what they eat and more.
+You’ll tour the facility and learn to properly care for horses.
 Sign up for troop-style horseback riding lessons, which feature a do-it-yourself technique.
 Experienced instructors give explanations and demonstrations but each trooper controls his own mount.

 More info: www.ucnj.org/parks-recreation or call 908-789-3665